10 Things I Hate About Bike Touring

 One drunk harassing asshole on the ship across the Black Sea

 This is, unfortunately, one of the worst things, I can’t even imagine how annoying, and sometimes also frightening, it is for women cycling alone.
-Many times during our trips, especially (but not just) when there is some distance between us, bastards came and started harassing Elena, mostly verbally but a few times even physically.
+Many times during our trips, especially (but not just) when there was some distance between us, bastards came and started harassing Elena, mostly verbally but a few times even physically.

 Some countries are more prone to that, with Italy being one of the worst, together with Azerbaijan, Indonesia, and even Laos.
 In Azerbaijan, some guys pushed themselves as far as to ask me the price of my partner, it was going to end up very badly.